santino/react-concurrent-router/README.md

 Let's start with `awaitComponent`; when navigating to a new route we always need to load the code for the components in order to render the new page.
 If `awaitComponent` is not set to true, RCR will signal that the component should "Suspend", since the code is not yet available, and your upper Suspense boundary will catch this signal and render the defined fallback.
 The point is that most likely a fallback defined above the router won't have any meaningful content and so even if you might have some nice loading animation it won't necessarily provide the best experience to your users whilst they wait for the new code to be loaded.
 When you set `awaitComponent` to `true`, instead, the router will intercept the navigation request and will not attempt to immediately render the new component; hence the signal to be caught by the upper Suspense boundary won't be sent.
 This means that we continue to render the previous page until the new component is loaded and able to be rendered without causing any "Suspension"; this also has the benefit of reducing re-renderings and painting jobs on the browser.

 Similar to the above, `awaitPrefetch`, will allow the router to intercept pending requests for your prefetch entities and continue to keep the current page on the screen until these requests complete.
-In this case, RCR will apply this behaviour by default to all the prefetch entities you have defined with your routes; however, you still have the opportunity to granularly control and override this on single entities if you wish; you can read more in the [data prefetching paragraph](#data-prefetching) below.
+In this case, RCR will apply this behavior by default to all the prefetch entities you have defined with your routes; however, you still have the opportunity to granularly control and override this on single entities if you wish; you can read more in the [data prefetching paragraph](#data-prefetching) below.
 Note: `awaitPrefetch` is only available when you are in full control of your fetching mechanism and you let RCR deal with Suspense integration for prefetching requests.
 This is achieved when not using a third party data fetching library and so when opting into `assistPrefetch` mode; again this is discussed deeper in the [data prefetching paragraph](#data-prefetching) below.

 Finally, the last piece that pulls this all together is the `pendingIndicator`.
 This is a component you create to signal the user that we're processing their navigation action.
 You pass this component as a prop to `<RouteRenderer />`; it is not mandatory but certainly highly advisable since we are keeping the user on the current page and so we should provide visual feedback that their request to navigate to a new route is in progress.
 A popular pattern is to display a loading bar at the top of the page.